sivanivedula/cse15l-lab-reports/lab3.md

 * My source for this command is chatGPT, and the input and output are pasted below.
 From the output from ChatGPT, I used the first example point.

 input:
-> fun ways to use grep command
+> what are some common ways to use grep

 output:
 > Certainly!
 Here are some common and practical ways to use the grep command: